31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Research says nearly 57% of shoppers like being notified about deals in time.
 So, it’s always good to have ‘alert’ emails as part of your Black Friday email campaigns – like this example from Cotopaxi:

-You can also use this Black Friday email design to showcase back-in-stock products during Black Friday – just make sure you add stats like ‘sold in x minutes last black friday.’
+You can also use this Black Friday email design to showcase back-in-stock products during Black Friday – just make sure you add stats like ‘sold in x minutes last Black Friday.’

 Who says you can’t match your email campaigns for Black Friday and Cyber Monday?
 Take this hilarious yet extremely Cyber Monday email example from GFDA – all they do is slash stuff out and use text inserts wherever necessary: